 Messages has everything you need to craft that perfect greeting, including options to schedule a message in advance.

-Or, to schedule a message, write the test, and then tap Add (the plus sign or arrow).
-Tap More Options, and then tap Schedule message.
+Or to schedule a message, write the text and then tap Add (the plus sign or arrow).
+Tap Schedule message.
 Set the date and time you want your text message delivered.
 It can be up to a year from the current date.